Routine Vaccines for Babies and Children

 Occasionally, following the administration of a vaccine, the simulated infection can trigger side effects, but these are generally mild and disappear on their own after a short period of time.
 This is a normal and recognized phenomenon and should be expected as the body builds immunity.

-On extremely rare occasions (1 per one million doses of vaccine) does the vaccine trigger an immediate anaphylactic allergic reaction.
+On extremely rare occasions the vaccine triggers an immediate anaphylactic allergic reaction.
 In most cases, such as reaction appears within minutes after the vaccine.
 Thus, the importance of waiting 15 minutes in the Family Health Center after receiving the vaccine.

 Circumstances that require a visit to the HMO or urgent care center following a vaccine